Intro

 }

-A BGTaskRegistry handles all the registration, scheduling, execution window management, and rescheduling.
+A BGTaskRegistry handled all the registration, scheduling, execution window management, and rescheduling.

 interface BackgroundWorker {